 AS SELECT t01.PK, SUM(t01.COL_A) FROM t01 GROUP BY 1 PRIMARY INDEX (PK);

-Aggregate join indexes are limited in the aggregation functions which can be applied: SUM, COUNT, MIN, or MAX.
+Aggregate join indexes support a limited range of aggregation functions, including SUM, COUNT, MIN, and MAX.

-An aggregate join index is only used if the following conditions are fulfilled:
+An aggregate join index is utilized only when the following conditions are met:

-- WHERE clause columns that belong to tables that are not defined in the aggregate join index must be part of the join index select list.
+- WHERE clause columns belonging to tables not defined in the aggregate join index must be part of the join index select list.

-The Teradata Optimizer will consider rewriting a query to make use of an existing Aggregate Join Index.
+The Teradata Optimizer may rewrite a query using an existing Aggregate Join Index.

-It will consider the usage of an existing Aggregate Join Index in the following scenarios:
+The following scenarios will explore the utilization of an existing Aggregate Join Index.

 - For the coverage of queries containing a subquery (derived table spool)